proteinreport/proteinreport.org/content/newswire/big-idea-ventures-explores-top-trends-plant-based-foods-latest-grand-hyatt-tasting/index.md

 opt to have a tasting kit delivered to enjoy in the comfort of their homes or offices.

-3. [Improving Taste and Texture for Alternative Protein]{.underline}
+3. Improving Taste and Texture for Alternative Protein

 As more consumers adopt a plant-based diet, we need plant-based foods to have not only the right taste, smell and price but also the right